stackbit-projects/neat-birch-f3ca5/about.md

 The name’s **Niranjan Ganesan**.
 I am a tireless seeker of knowledge, occassional purveyor of wisdom and also, coincidentally, a Cyber Security Professional.

-Senior Cyber Security Professional with more than 1.5 decades of experience with strong expertise in Cloud Security & Compliance, IT infrastructure management, CyberSecurity Management, Security Governance, Audit & Compliance and Enterprise architecture.
+I have more than 1.5 decades of experience with strong expertise in Cloud Security & Compliance, IT infrastructure management, CyberSecurity Management, Security Governance, Audit & Compliance and Enterprise architecture.
 Regulatory & Compliance.

 *Thank You for reading!*